20 of the Most Common Bug, Insect, and Pest Phobias

 how to get rid of cluster flies

 Now let’s get something straight on this one.
-A lot of people hate flies (in addition to the aforementioned crane flies) with a passion and often react in zany ways when a fly is around (like run directly for their Bug-a-Salt), but people who have pteronarcophobia are a bit different.
+A lot of people hate flies (in addition to the aforementioned crane flies) with a passion.
+They’ll often react in zany ways when a fly is around (like run directly for their Bug-a-Salt), but people who have pteronarcophobia are a bit different.

 Their fear is based on the idea that flies are unclean disease carriers and may be influenced by parents or relatives who obsessed over flies frequently when the person was young.